What Are Scope 3 Emissions?

 Scope 3 emissions from fuel and energy related activities (upstream methane) are accounted for annually and published in our additional inventory.

-Emissions from downstream waste are also accounted for separately and on an annual basis.
+Emissions from downstream waste are also accounted for separately and on an annual basis and published in our additional inventory.

 A preliminary assessment of the full supply chain of purchases (upstream purchased goods) across Cornell has been done twice, in 2019 and 2021.
 The methodology of the assessment was developed by Professor Natalie Mahowald, Earth and Atmospheric Sciences, the Campus Sustainability Office, and a student research team in partnership with Cornell Atkinson Center for Sustainability and The Sustainability Consortium.